easymotion/vim-easymotion/README.md

 This mode is under construction.
 BUGs and TODOs are:

-- It shows numbers 1-9 fine, but it makes a mess of 10 and beyond.
+- It shows numbers 1-9 fine, but it would be nice to make it work nicely for 10 and beyond!
 - After an `F` motion, `;` should continue in the same (backwards) direction, but it goes the wrong way because it is bound to `-next`.
+I should make `-next-in-dir` or something.
 - It flashes and then jumps.
 Ideally it would jump before flashing.
+(Then we wouldn't need the `#` label.)
 - Bi-directional modes would be nice.
-- Similar flashing for other motions?
+- Are there any other motions which this flashing mode could be useful for?